intel-lab-lkp/linux/Documentation/process/backporting.rst

 Many people prefer to use their regular text editor and edit the conflict directly, as it may be easier to understand what you're doing and to control the final result.
-There are definitely pros and cons to each method, and sometimes there's value in using both.
+There are definitely pros and cons to each method, and sometimes there is value in using both.

 We will not cover using dedicated merge tools here beyond providing some pointers to various tools that you could use: